rktalusani/nexmo-developer/_documentation/audit/building-blocks/get-event.md

 ## Example

-Replace the following variables in the example code:
+Ensure that the following variables are set using any convenient method:

 Key | Description
 -- | --